About California Health Sciences University, College of Osteopathic Medicine

 CHSU COM’s shift to virtual TBL classes during the pandemic

 CHSU COM started using InteDashboard in October 2019.
-When COVID hit and the education rapidly moved online, the CHSU COM team was proactive in identifying the challenges early on and was determined to find solutions to continue delivering quality education to their students.
+When Covid-19 hit and education rapidly moved online, the CHSU COM team were proactive in identifying the challenges early on.
+They were determined to find solutions to continue delivering quality education to their students.
 Some of the challenges faced by the team were:

 The CHSU COM team implemented other steps as well to manage student expectations and drive cohesive team dynamics.
 The program continues to provide an optimal learning environment to best serve CHSU-COM’s Student Doctors.
 CHSU has been able to keep its promise of performance-based quality education even in these uncertain times.